-Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2024 RANZCP CPD program involves a minimum of 50 hours of CPD.
+Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2025 RANZCP CPD program involves a minimum of 50 hours of CPD, with CAPE domains also noted.

 The Registration Standard published by the MBA requires allocation of the 50 hours across three types of CPD - reviewing performance, measuring outcomes and educational activities.